richrd/suplemon/README.md

      /_______/\_______/__/ /  /_______/________/__/__/__/________/__/ /|__/ /
      \_______\ \______\__\/   \_______\________\__\__\__\________\__\/ \__\/

 Command line text editor with multicursor support.
-The goal is to replicate sublimetext style functionality in the terminal.
+The goal is to replicate sublimetext style functionality in the terminal with the ease of use of Nano.

 # Suplemon multicursor editing:
 ![Suplemon in action](http://bittemple.org/misc/suplemon/suplemon-demo.gif)